 Should I use the University vehicle, a rental vehicle or a personal vehicle?
 Employees are encouraged to utilize agency-owned vehicles, if available, for travel within the state of Georgia, and when appropriate for travel outside the state.
 However, if agencies owned vehicles are not available, employees may choose to use personal vehicles.
 Institutions may reimburse employees for the mileage incurred during the employee’s use of a personal vehicle.

 University Vehicle: When traveling more than 100 miles round trip, employees should first check the availability of University vehicles; this is the preferred mode of transportation.
 A ‘Request for Clayton State University Vehicle Use’ form will need to be filled out and approved.
 This form can be found on the Facilities Management web page.
 There is no reimbursement associated with this mode of transportation.
 Fuel purchases must be made on the fuel card provided with each vehicle.

 Rental Vehicle: If the University Vehicle is not available and the round trip mileage is greater than 100 miles, you may do a cost analysis to see if a rental vehicle would be advantageous to the state.
 Access the DOAS Vehicle Rental Cost Comparison form.

 The type of rental car chosen should be the most cost effective to the state or the cheapest type available which is the compact option.
 Any other choice must be clearly justified and must serve a business purpose.
 Justification must be in writing and prior approval is recommended.
 If there is no justification or proof of business purpose for the upgrade, the employee will only be reimbursed at the amount of the compact option.

+Why must a travel authorization be submitted for registration fees?
 Registration fees are considered to be a travel related expense.
 A Travel Authorization form must be submitted along with the appropriate backup for the registration fee and check request in order for payment to be processed.
 Access the travel authorization form.